laravel/docs/upgrade.md

 **Likelihood Of Impact: Medium**

-Laravel 7 adds support for Symfony 5 which is now also the new minimum compatible version.
+Laravel 7 upgrade its underlying Symfony components to the 5.x series, which is now also the new minimum compatible version.

 ### PHP 7.2.5 Required

 **Likelihood Of Impact: Low**

-The new minimum PHP version (which mimics Symfony 5.0) is now 7.2.5.
+The new minimum PHP version is now 7.2.5.

 <a name="updating-dependencies"></a>
 ### Updating Dependencies